 Paul's Epistles to Timothy is one of the Pastoral Epistles a term used to designate three letters of Paul to Timothy and Titus (1Timothy, 11Timothy and Titus).
-These Epistles were generally accepted to be written by Paul, though some scholars argued against Paul's authorship.
-197 There are two things that distinguished these three epistles from Paul's other letters.
-198 First, they are among the last letters Paul wrote, reflecting the sort of concerns which burdened the apostle near the end of his ministry.
-Two, they are ostensibly written to both the congregation and to two young men who were functioning as church overseers (that is, Timothy and Titus).
+These Epistles were generally accepted to be written by Paul, though some scholars argued against Paul's authorship.2 There are two things that distinguished these three epistles from Paul's other letters.3 First, they are among the last letters Paul wrote, reflecting the sort of concerns which burdened the apostle near the end of his ministry.
+Two, they are ostensibly written

-&lt;sup>197 Clifton J. Allen et. al. ed, The Broadman Bible Commentary vol. 11 (Nashville: Broadman Press, 1971), 299.
+2 Clifton J. Allen et. al. ed, The Broadman Bible Commentary vol. 11 (Nashville: Broadman Press, 1971), 299.

-&lt;sup>198 The designation of all three letters as the Pastoral Epistles however came much later.
+3 The designation of all three letters as the Pastoral Epistles however came much later.
 This attributed to the German scholar Paul Anton (1661-1730) who used the term collectively in lectures and writings in the eighteenth century.
 The term is descriptive of the aim and contents of the three letters.
-Among other things they provide instructions for
+Among other things they provide instructions for pastoral oversight of congregations and they speak of the qualities and duties of church leaders to both the congregation and to two young men who were functioning as church overseers (that is, Timothy and Titus).